 SafeDr summarises the key legal reforms affecting doctors, including:

-The real barrier: poor WHS literacy
+The barriers: poor WHS literacy

 Where SafeDr fits - and why it matters